-Our 2021 edition promises to be much bigger and better, introducing more training programs to accommodate more areas of interest and improving on existing ones.
+Our 2022 edition which commerces August 1st, 2022 promises to be much bigger and better, introducing more training programs to accommodate more areas of interest and improving on existing ones.
 We have also introduced a bus shuttle service to ease the stress of transporting participants back and forth from their various homes.
-Our new training centre located one minute drive from our office is bigger and even more comfortable for learning as we leverage on an existing school infrastructure to provide a serene environment even as we continue to adhere to the Covid-19 compliance.

 Our Web Development camp introduces participants to coding via a technology they are already familiar with - the World Wide Web.
 There’s been a lot of buzz about coding of late.
 Alongside maths and reading, coding is an essential skill considering our ever-growing digital World, Unfortunately, only a few students have the opportunity to learn to program because it is rarely taught in schools.
 Because programming allows us to take a complex problem, understand the problem, and develop possible solutions, learning to code is beneficial no matter what your career ambitions are.

 The Web Development community boasts of over 18m Developers spread across different countries.
 Whether you are a beginner or learning a new technology, this community will assist you in your journey.